About the WELL Building Standard

 The WELL Building Standard is an evidence-based system for measuring, certifying, and monitoring the performance of building features that impact health and well-being.
 WELL builds on LEED.
 It starts where LEED left off.

-Integrating the performance thresholds after the design/prescriptive green building work was done.
+WELL integrates performance thresholds after the design/prescriptive green building work has been completed.
 Additionally, behavior and human resource optimization for wellness are addressed in the Standard.
-WELL and LEED compliment and don’t compete.
+WELL and LEED are complimentary building standards and do not compete with one another.

 WELL is administered by the International WELL Building Institute (IWBI), a public benefit corporation whose mission is to improve human health and well-being through the built environment.
 Early adopters include financial institutions, owner-occupied real estate, and also new construction that is doing LEED Platinum and wants to add on WELL.